MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-portal.md

 ## Compare Azure portal and Windows Admin Center

-Many customers will wonder whether the Azure portal or Windows Admin Center is better suited to various tasks.
-The following table helps you determine which is right for your needs.
+Unlike Windows Admin Center, the Azure portal experience for Azure Stack HCI is designed for global-scale multi-cluster monitoring.
+The following table helps you determine which management tool is right for your needs.
 Together, they offer a consistent design and are useful in complementary scenarios.

 | Windows Admin Center | Azure portal |
 | --------------- | --------------- |